exakat/exakat/docs/Rules.rst

 ##############

-The following classes are never explicitely used in the code.
+The following classes are never explicitly used in the code.

 Note that this may be valid in case the current code is a library or framework, since it defines classes that are used by other (unprovided) codes.
 Also, this analyzer may find classes that are, in fact, dynamically loaded.